 “In 321 A.D.
 Constantine made the Christian sabbath, Sunday, the rest day for the Roman Empire, but it was observed by Christians for nearly 300 years before it became law by Constantine.”–Encyclopedia Britannica

 It is an inescapable historical fact that the early followers of Jesus kept Sunday in his honor.
 God chose this day for many special events in the Bible.
 Further, the NT does not give us any reason to keep the Saturday Sabbath.
 In fact the Old Testament never once states that the Sabbath was on a Saturday.
-Even if it was, the New Testament makes it clear that it is no longer an obligation for the Body of Christ.
+But we do know that Sunday was the Lord’s day.
+And even if Saturday was the Sabbath weekly rather than a Sabbath every seven days, the New Testament makes it clear that it is no longer an obligation for the Body of Christ.
 While some early Christians kept both days, none are recorded to have solely kept the Sabbath.
 The Sabbath pointed to heaven, which Jesus made a reality for us on the first day of the week.
 We should not look back to the shadow rather than forward in hopes of obtaining the reality.
 Our focus is serve God everyday, not just one day a week.
 We keep Sunday in memory and honor of Jesus and of God’s work in the resurrection.